+Please print:

-Please print: Name Student ID
+Name Student ID

-Email address

 Home Address

-Primary Phone Alternate Phone
+Alternate Phone

-Your affiliation with the Academy (circle all that apply) Undergraduate Gradua te Continuing Education
+Your affiliation with the Academy ( (circle all that apply) Undergraduate Graduate Continu ing Education

-Term of first enrollment at the Academy
+Term of first enrollment at the Acad demy

 Major course of study

-Is this your first time applying for ADA accommodations at the Academy?
-If "No", are you requesting the same accommodations as your last rec If "Yes", what specific accommodations are you requesting, based on recommendations?
-(Please continue on another sheet if necessary): quest?
-YesNo your doctor's
+If "No", are you requestingIf "Yes", what specific accordance ADA accommodations at the Academy?Yes, the same accommodations as your last request?ommodations are you requesting, based on your doctors continue on another sheet if necessary): YesNo

-United States Sports Academy 0 11100 0 20000 ~p 01 00 1 100000111
+United States Sports Academy Graduate Degree Academic Catalog 2021-2022

-Have you received accommodations from another college or agency?
-Yes No If "Yes", please describe:
+Have you received accommodat If "Yes", please describe: ions from another college or agency?
+Yes No

-Would you grant permission to the Registrar and committee members to speak about this petition and its related issues with parties outside of the Academy? (e.g., your parents, your spouse, your diagnostician, etc.)?
-If so, please list their names:
+the Registrar and committee members to sple of the Academy? (e.g., your parents, you

-I hereby grant permission that all information attached to this application may be released to the Legal Counsel of the Academy and to the other parties who serve with an educational interest.
+Il information attached to this application n the other parties who serve with an education of the other parties who serve with a serve with the other parties where the other parties who serve with the other parties where the I to the Legal

-Signature

 FOR OFFICE USE ONLY

+Registrar:

-Registrar: Name (please print) Signature Date
+Name (please print) Signature Dat re

-Dean/Director of Student
+Dean/Director of Student Services:

-Services:

-Name (please print) Signature Date
+Name (please print) Signature Dat re

-Chief Academic Officer: Name (please print) Signature Date
+Chief Academic Officer:

+Name (please print) Signature Dat re e
-Date: